 What to Know Before you Go

 Symptoms with unknown causes are scary enough.
-Your first visit to a rheumatologist shouldn’t be.
+Your first rheumatologist visit shouldn’t be.
 Like any new relationship, preparing for the first meeting can raise a lot of questions and maybe some nerves, so we asked a few rheumatologists what they would tell new patients to expect.

 Arm yourself with the details of your own story.
 Spend some time thinking about your symptoms in as much detail as you can.
 These details will help your rheumatologist immensely.
 Some rheumatologists suggest thinking about a timeline of your symptoms.
 As you prepare for your appointment, try asking yourself the following questions about your symptoms: